fixedOtter/AstroInformatics-Group5/README.md

 ### lombs_gargle_calculator.py
 This file derives our period vs. power periodograms for us to determine the cycle of our potential slow rotators.

+### comparison.py
+Produces the comparison graphs for the data we produce in comparison to the data on the SNAPS database.

 ### lightcurve_script.py
 This file plots phase versus absolute magnitude in concordance with our derived periods from our Lomb Scargle algorithm